 What we don’t: Expensive for the capacity and heavy.

-In the world of coolers, Yeti pioneered the high-end concept and the Tundra is its best-selling and most versatile model.
+In the world of coolers, Yeti pioneered the high-end concept, and the Tundra is its best-selling and most versatile model.
 This popular line checks all the boxes we look for: you get premium cooling and ice-retention capabilities with a thick, rotomolded build, excellent durability, secure closures, and multiple tie-down slots to easily secure it on a boat or truck bed.
-Throw in Yeti’s clean styling and multitude of colorways from simple white to bright coral, and the Tundra 45 is our favorite cooler for everything for car camping to road tripping and long days on the water.
+Throw in Yeti’s clean styling and a nice selection of classy colorways from simple white to bright teal, and the Tundra 65 is our favorite cooler for everything for car camping to road tripping and long days on the water (provided you have a generously sized boat or raft).

 The biggest downside of buying a Yeti is price.
-At $300 MSRP (a Yeti is a great item to get on sale), this cooler is more expensive than comparable models from brands like RTIC and Orca.
-In addition, the “45” in the Tundra’s name is a bit of a misnomer: with its 2-inch-thick walls, the capacity ends up being closer to 37 quarts, and the same is true for the other Tundra sizes (they are a bit smaller than the product titles would insinuate).
+At $350 MSRP (a Yeti is a great item to get on sale), this cooler is more expensive than comparable models from brands like RTIC and ORCA.
+In addition, the “65” in the Tundra’s name is a bit of a misnomer: with its 2-inch-thick walls, the capacity ends up being closer to 60 quarts, and the same is true for the other Tundra sizes (they are a bit smaller than the product titles would insinuate).
 But if you’re set on a Yeti, we understand.
 You do pay a premium for the brand, but the Tundra has an excellent track record of performance and durability and lives up to the hype.

 Best Yeti Alternative